mostlygeek/vibecities/README.md

    }
    ```

+   - `mcp-remote` is required as Claude desktop does not support remote transports
    -  `--allow-http` is required _only_ when vibecities is running somewhere other than localhost

 1. Restart claude desktop (Cmd+r on mac, ctrl+r on windows)
 1. Ask claude to search the web and make you a website, for example: